In October 1929, on a dusty, forgotten shelf in an ancient library in Istanbul, an old map was found that might just rewrite human history.

 This possibility would make sense of the annotations Reis makes next to this strange land.
 He labels the area as ‘in ruins’, ‘very hot’ and ‘full of snakes’, a description that might apply to South America but couldn’t possibly be regarded as any kind of accurate representation of Antarctica.

 So are these enigmatic old maps enough, on their own, to justify romantic notions of a lost civilization?
 It seems unlikely.
 But it’s impossible to entirely discount the idea that they may provide the faintest of traces of some lost knowledge, forgotten to history.

-Do mysterious medieval maps reveal the existence of a lost civilization?
+Do mysterious medieval maps reveal the existence of a lost civilization in Antartica?